 Infinite ways of doing things

-There is no reason to fear
+There’s no reason to fear:

 Another philosophy of authorship